-If we are unable to timely satisfy our obligations under the notes payable in gold due November 2015, the interest on the unsecured senior note due quarterly, or the principal of the unsecured senior note due in 2017 and we are not able to re-negotiate the terms of such agreements, the holders will have rights against us, including potentially seizing or selling our assets.
+If we are unable to timely satisfy our obligations under the notes payable in gold due November 2017, the interest on the unsecured senior note due quarterly, or the principal of the unsecured senior note due in 2017 and we are not able to re-negotiate the terms of such agreements, the holders will have rights against us, including potentially seizing or selling our assets.
 The notes payable in gold are secured against our right to future distributions of gold extracted by our joint venture with NyacAU.
-At December 31, 2014, we had outstanding total notes payable in gold of \$576,696, representing 446.788 ounces of fine gold deliverable at November 30, 2015.
+At December 31, 2016, we had outstanding total notes payable in gold of \$412,261, representing 342.789 ounces of fine gold deliverable at November 30, 2017.

 Although the current capital markets and general economic conditions in the United States may be obstacles to raising the required financing, we believe we will be able to secure sufficient financing for further operations and exploration activities of our Company but we cannot give assurance we will be successful in attracting financing on terms acceptable to us, if at all.
-Additionally, as the placer mine nears completion, we look forward to internal cash flow and additional options for financing appear to be coming available.
-To increase its access to financial markets, Goldrich intends to also seek a listing of its shares on a recognized stock exchange in Canada in addition to its listing on the OTCQB in the United States.
+Additionally, as the placer mine continues extraction, we look forward to internal cash flow and additional options for financing appear to be coming available.
+To increase our access to financial markets, we intend to also seek a listing of its shares on a recognized stock exchange in Canada in addition to its listing on the OTCQB in the United States.

-The audit opinion and notes that accompany our consolidated financial statements for the year ended December 31, 2014, disclose a 'going concern' qualification to our ability to continue in business.
+The audit opinion and notes that accompany our consolidated financial statements for the year ended December 31, 2016, disclose a 'going concern' qualification to our ability to continue in business.
 The accompanying consolidated financial statements have been prepared under the assumption that we will continue as a going concern.
 We are an exploration stage company and we have incurred losses since our inception.
 We do not have sufficient cash to fund normal operations and meet debt obligations for the next 12 months without deferring payment on certain current liabilities and raising additional funds.
 We believe that the going concern condition cannot be removed with confidence until the Company has entered into a business climate where funding of its activities is more assured.

-We currently have no historical recurring source of revenue and our ability to continue as a going concern is dependent on our ability to raise capital to fund our future exploration and working capital requirements or our ability to profitably execute our business plan.
-Our plans for the long-term return to and continuation as a going concern include financing our future operations through sales of our common stock and/or debt and the eventual profitable exploitation of its mining properties.
+We currently have only a brief recent history of a recurring source of revenue and in 2016 received our first cash distribution from the joint venture.
+If these distributions increase in future years and we profitably execute our business plan, our ability to continue as a going concern may improve and become less dependent on our ability to raise capital to fund our future exploration and working capital requirements.
+Our plans for the long-term include the profitable exploitation of our mining properties and financing our future operations through sales of our common stock and/or debt.
 Additionally, the current capital markets and general economic conditions in the United States are significant obstacles to raising the required funds.
 These factors raise substantial doubt about our ability to continue as a going concern.

-On October 10, 2013, we reported GNP had extracted approximately 680 ounces of gold during the construction of the mine before closing out the 2013 season.
-Sale of the gold provided \$918,000 in revenue to GNP.
-No extraction occurred in 2014 as construction of the mine was completed with extraction planned to resume in June 2015.
+In 2015, GNP completed its mine and plant and extracted approximately 3,857 ounces of fine gold.
+In 2016, GNP extracted approximately 8,227 ounces of fine gold.
 A successful mining operation may provide the long-term financial strength for the Company to remove the going concern condition in future years.
 For more information see Joint Venture Agreement above.